 A: As in the example above, a successful installation will require a pump capable of being shear sensitive and maintaining fluid integrity to avoid contamination issues.
 For this type of application, I would use Cole-Parmer’s Masterflex® peristaltic pump.
 Its pumping action is shear sensitive and it is a popular choice for moving cell cultures.
 The pump works like the oesophagus or intestinal tract.
 A rotating rotor with several independent rollers alternately squeezes and relaxes a length of flexible tubing.
 As the tubing relaxes, it creates a slight vacuum which sucks fluid into the tube, then as the next roller passes over the tube it pushes the fluid forward.
 These trapped pockets of fluid continue moving forward through the tube producing flow.
 The nature of this process means that the velocity of the liquid can be quite low and the fluid is moved “gently” as a positive displacement.

 The peristaltic pump is sometimes referred to as a tube pump as the media is confined to the tube and it does not come in contact with any other part of the pump.
 It offers one of the best methods for maintaining system integrity within the process.
 In recent years, we’ve seen major enhancements to tubing compatibility, pressure, and lifetime performance.
 Twenty or more tubing formulations are available, each with unique characteristics.
 These different formulations also ensure that we can offer one that will be chemically compatible with the fluid pumped.
-Many formulations meet EP, FDA, and USP regulations, making them ideal for pharma and food industries.
+Many formulations meet EP and USP regulations and are FDA compliant , making them ideal for pharma and food industries.

 Q: Aside from the fluid type you chose, what other industries transport fluids?